NtFreX/NtFreX.Audio/README.md

    - [x] basis
    - [x] streamable
    - [x] enumerable
+   - [ ] serializer factory resolve by signature in file or/and file extension
+   - [ ] why are some headers big endian instead of little endian as doc says?
+(WaveAudioContainerSerializer)
+   - [ ] cleanup EndianAwareBitConverter
+   - [ ] support non seekable streams?
+(WaveAudioContainerSerializer and more)
    - [ ] options
  - [ ] Wave audio samplers
    - [x] basis